The Bare Basics of Food Sanitation

 And for goodness sake, only use towels for drying clean hands.

-Remember these shortcuts for the basics of sanitation — 40, 140, 2, X — and you've gone a long way toward avoiding food-borne illness.
-You will keep you and your family healthy, happy and well fed with safe meals.
+Remember these four basics of sanitation and you've gone a long way toward avoiding food-borne illness.
+You will keep yourself and your family healthy, happy and well fed with safe meals.